TapeWerm/tapewerm.github.io/journal.md

 The finished product is a bit basic and I might improve it at some point.
 For now, I got more homework to do, and I could use a break after.

+# 3-14-2022
+I changed the buttons to use d-grid like the bootstrap example.
+Sometimes a day makes a difference, today I noticed the journal dates were typo'd 2021 instead of 2022.

 # Outside sources
 - Class slides
   - HTML